apoorvashankar611/rewear-odoo/README.md

 ---

-## License
+## Note

-This project is developed for academic and demonstration purposes only.
+This project has been developed as part of a hackathon submission and is intended for demonstration and evaluation purposes only.